Pronobcb/Pizza-Sales-Performance-Analysis/README.md

 ---
 ## 💡 Skills Demonstrated
--Data Analysis
+- Data Analysis
-=Dashboard Development
+- Dashboard Development
--Business Insight Generation
+- Business Insight Generation
-=Data Visualization
+- Data Visualization
 ---
 ## 🚀 How to Use
-Download the file
+- Download the file
-Open in Desktop
+- Open in Desktop
-Interact using filters and visuals
+- Interact using filters and visuals
 ---
 ## 📌 Author
 PRONOB CHAKROBORTY
-LinkedIn : www.linkedin.com/in/pronobcb
+- LinkedIn : www.linkedin.com/in/pronobcb
-Email : pronob.stat@gmail.com
+- Email : pronob.stat@gmail.com
 ---
 ## ⭐ Feedback
-If you like this project, feel free to star ⭐ the repository and share your feedback!
+- If you like this project, feel free to star ⭐ the repository and share your feedback!